 Day 5: Loch Lomond

-From Glasgow, on Day 5, you can head northwest for 32km (20 miles) to Balloch, a good center for exploring the bonnie, bonnie banks of Loch Lomond.
+From Glasgow, on Day 5, At the Riverside Museum, designed by the late Zaha Hadid, trolleys, buses, and other conveyances and accompanying audio commentary richly evoke Glasgow’s 20th-century history. you can head northwest for 32km (20 miles) to Balloch, a good center for exploring the bonnie, bonnie banks of Loch Lomond.
 The best way to spend a day touring the lake is to take one of Sweeney's Cruisers.
 If you return in time, you can also explore Balloch Castle Country Park.
 Overnight in Balloch, which lies at the southern end of the Loch.

 Day 6: Fort William, Gateway to the Highlands